withastro/astro/.changeset/wise-carrots-float.md

 Removes the experimental `contentCollectionsCache` introduced in `3.5.0`.

-Astro Content Layer is now stable, and solves some of the issues of the legacy Content Collections.
-A Content Layer Cache may be introduced in the future but in the meantime, remove the flag from your Astro config:
+Astro Content Layer API independently solves some of the caching and performance issues with legacy content collections that this strategy attempted to address.
+This feature has been replaced with continued work on improvements to the content layer.
+If you were using this experimental feature, you must now remove the flag from your Astro config as it no longer exists:

 ```diff
 export default defineConfig({